Skip to main content

 Fieldwork

 Fieldwork opportunities will be offered during year 7 to support learning in the classroom.
-Field sketch, microclimate study around school, weather diary, environmental quality survey.
+Field sketch, microclimate study, weather diary, environmental quality survey.

 Assessment